A Guide to Monthly Financial Reporting

 - Statement of Activities

 - Statement of Revenue and Expenses with a budget comparison

 - Statement of Cash Flows

 How can my nonprofit organization create monthly financial reports?

 There are a few steps to follow when creating monthly financial reports.
-For a complete guide on how to create monthly financial reports, read A Guide to Monthly Financial Reporting.
+For a complete guide on how to create monthly financial reports, read How to Read Financial Statements for Nonprofits.
 A summarized version is below.

 First, make sure your accounting system is set up properly.
 Part of the discovery process when NFP Partners starts an engagement is to review each client’s monthly financial statements.
-This review gives insight into the current financial health of a nonprofit and provides input to the organization’s procedures for month-end.
+This review gives insight into the current financial health of a nonprofit and provides input to the organization’s procedures for the month-end.
 We review the Chart of Accounts to understand the general ledger.
 We also discuss the ability to track and report programs and funding sources.

 Second, a month-end procedure should be followed, so all expenses and revenue are recorded to reflect an accurate picture of the activities of that month.

-This should include a review of the monthly general ledger to ensure proper coding of expenses and revenue to GL accounts, reconciliation of the bank statement, and review of aging reports (AP and AR).
+This should include a review of the monthly general ledger to ensure proper coding of expenses and revenue to GL accounts, reconciliation of the bank statement, and a review of aging reports (AP and AR).

 Third, review the Balance Sheet and Statement of Activities as a whole.
 This review gives insight into the organization’s financial position for that month.
-Compare the reports to last month to see which balances went up and which ones went down.
-You’ll also want to compare the budget to actuals year to date.
+Compare the reports to the last month to see which balances went up and which ones went down.
+You’ll also want to compare the budget to actuals year-to-date.

 Use this information to analyze if the organization is following the budget, over-spending, or under-spending.
 Don’t just report or analyze the data, DO SOMETHING with the information you gained.

 How can monthly financial reports impact my nonprofit organization?